 In July 2020, the BIA ordered a do-over when his case had already been decided by the second immigration judge, even though it did not cite factual errors or dispute previous decisions, according to reporting by the Intercept.
 But this time, the judge reversed his decision and Cruz-Zavala found himself back at square one, having to fight all over again, while detained.
 “You can’t tell your loved ones when or if you’re coming home,” Jorjani says.
 “The psychological impact of indefinite immigration detention is something I believe we’ve not begun to grapple with as a society.”

 That summer, Cruz-Zavala got infected with COVID-19 and recovered.
 Jorjani filed a habeas corpus petition with a federal district court challenging his prolonged detention, but it was denied months later.
-Shortly thereafter, Cruz-Zavala finally surrendered to circumstances, gave up, and returned to an uncertain fate in El Salvador.
+Shortly thereafter, Cruz-Zavala finally surrendered to circumstances and gave up on his claims.

 The whole ordeal was unlike anything Jorjani had ever seen.
 “You should win because your arguments are stronger,” she says of the government, “not because you bullied people.”